stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 Since his first sight of the sinister footprints he had met with no more of these, but something about that slowly and deliberately moving mass peculiarly sickened him.
 Nothing but a herd of grazing animals could move just like that, and after seeing the footprints he did not wish to meet the things which had made them.
-Still, the moving mass was not near the road&mdash;and his curiosity and greed for fabled gold were great.
+Still, the moving mass was not near the road--and his curiosity and greed for fabled gold were great.
 Besides, who could really judge things from vague, jumbled footprints or from the panic-twisted hints of an ignorant Indian?